-If you are a permanent resident of the U.S. (not a conditional resident), your status does not expire -- you are a green card holder for life (or until you do something that causes your residence rights to be taken away, such as committing a crime or living for too long outside the U.S.).
+If you are a permanent resident of the U.S. (not a conditional resident), your status does not expire -- you are a U.S. permanent resident for life (or until you do something that causes your residence rights to be taken away, such as committing a crime or living for too long outside the U.S.).

 However, the physical green card that proves your U.S. residence does expire, every ten years.
 When the expiration date on your green card is six months away, you will need to apply to renew it.
 If that date has already passed, apply as soon as possible.

 The application process requires filling out and submitting USCIS Form I-90.
 The form is available at your local USCIS office, by mail from 800-870-3676, or on the I-90 page of the USCIS website.
 You can also submit this form online, through the USCIS system known as ELIS -- though you will still have to mail in the supporting documentation, namely a copy of your green card.

 In Part 2 of the form, check either 1a or 1b, and 2f in section A. Don’t check any other boxes in Part 2.